bbauska/CS198.1x/readme.md

 Most people struggle to answer the question, “What is Bitcoin?,” because there are so many different ways to respond.

-{+ First +}, Bitcoin is considered the first and the most widely used cryptocurrency.
+__First__, Bitcoin is considered the first and the most widely used cryptocurrency.<br/>

 A cryptocurrency is a completely digital, decentralized currency that is built using principles of computer science, cryptography, and economics.
-The term “Bitcoin” refers to the protocol governing this currency.
+The term “Bitcoin” refers to the protocol governing this currency.<br/>

-{+ Second +}, bitcoin lowercase refers to the actual units of currency.
+__Second__, bitcoin lowercase refers to the actual units of currency.<br/>

-A Bitcoin user will say they have a certain amount of bitcoins, similar to how we say we have a certain amount of dollars when referring to the US Dollar.
+A Bitcoin user will say they have a certain amount of bitcoins, similar to how we say we have a certain amount of dollars when referring to the US Dollar.<br/>

-{+ Third +}, Bitcoin is the inspiration for the blockchain, which is the underlying data structure of this cryptocurrency.
+__Third__, Bitcoin is the inspiration for the blockchain, which is the underlying data structure of this cryptocurrency.<br/>

-A data structure is a virtual format for organizing, retrieving, and storing information.
+A data structure is a virtual format for organizing, retrieving, and storing information.<br/>

-The Bitcoin blockchain in particular stores a permanent history of all transactions to ever occur in the history of Bitcoin.
+The Bitcoin blockchain in particular stores a permanent history of all transactions to ever occur in the history of Bitcoin.<br/>

-It is an append-only ledger, meaning that any information added to the ledger cannot be deleted.
+It is an append-only ledger, meaning that any information added to the ledger cannot be deleted.<br/>

-But most importantly, Bitcoin is a cultural revolution.
+But most importantly, Bitcoin is a cultural revolution.<br/>

-Rooted in ideals from Cypherpunks and libertarians, Bitcoin represents a shift towards privacy and decentralization.
+Rooted in ideals from Cypherpunks and libertarians, Bitcoin represents a shift towards privacy and decentralization.<br/>

 This cryptocurrency is not backed by any central organization, government, or company.